curl/wcurl/wcurl.md

 # URL

-Anything which is not a parameter is considered an URL. **wcurl** will percent-encode whitespaces and pass that to curl, which performs the parsing of the URL.
+URL to be downloaded.
+Anything that is not a parameter is considered an URL.
+Whitespaces are percent-encoded and the URL is passed to curl, which then performs the parsing.
+May be specified more than once.

 # EXAMPLES